hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 ### Open Nhost Dashboard

-Go to the Auth section in the Nhost Dashboard and create a user using their mail ID and password
+Go to the Auth section in the Nhost Dashboard and create a user using mail ID and password.
+You can add multiple users here.

 <img width="1434" alt="Nhost Auth Dashboard" src="https://user-images.githubusercontent.com/32492961/187075955-94e66457-fc3d-46fb-8614-8c8f05ab3fc2.png">

-Copy the User ID from the Nhost Dashboard
+Now copy the User ID that was created on the Nhost Dashboard.

 <img width="1428" alt="UserInfo" src="https://user-images.githubusercontent.com/32492961/187076234-797f1c74-f94a-4875-abf0-44d0aee0f65c.png">

-Go over to the Hasura console and insert a new row with the user ID that you copied from the Nhost Dashboard
+Go over to the Hasura console and create a new row using the user ID that you copied from the Nhost Dashboard.

 <img width="1435" alt="Insert note with user_id" src="https://user-images.githubusercontent.com/32492961/187076515-5e76d9b3-b9b8-4202-99a4-99872bea4af2.png">